GoFundMe launched for Alex Murdaugh trial witness for ‘bravery’ of testifying

 “We want to show her that she is not alone and we stand behind her 100%!”

-By Thursday morning – 17 hours after it was launched – the GoFundMe had raised more than $6,000 for Ms Smith.
+By Thursday morning – less than 24 hours after it was launched – the GoFundMe had raised more than $7,800 for Ms Smith.

+The campaign was brought up at the trial on Thursday afternoon when the defence noted that another witness, Mark Tinsley, had donated $1,000.

+Mr Tinsley is the attorney who filed a lawsuit against the Murdaughs on behalf of the family of Mallory Beach, the 19-year-old killed in a boat crash where Paul was allegedly drunk behind the wheel in 2019.

+Defence attorney Phil Barber asked to strike Mr Tinsley’s testimony due to the fact that he “made a financial payment to a witness in the middle of a trial ... as a reward for her honesty”.
+Mr Barber contended that Mr Tinsley - who has since removed his name from the GoFundMe - has a financial interest in the outcome of the trial.

+Judge Clifton Newman denied the motion, calling the issue “good fodder for cross-examination”.

-But, legal experts are warning that this could be detrimental to the prosecution’s case if the state wanted to call her to testify again.
+Before the donation from Mr Tinsley was mentioned in court, legal experts warned that the GoFundMe could be detrimental to the prosecution’s case if the state wanted to call her to testify again.

 “This is a really bad idea.
 This witness is now receiving something of value for her testimony.
 If the prosecutors office knows about this they’ll shut it down,” tweeted Elizabeth Riley, who says she spent 35 years as a trial attorney, specialising in Constitutional law.